 Hopefully you can find everything you need to know about digitising your old printed photos, 35mm slides and photo albums on the pages of our website.
 But, for convenience, and for people who like to read long lists, here’s 60 things we have learnt providing our service over the years, some frequently asked questions, hints and tips and more general information to help you along the way.

-1. We offer a reliable and professional scanning service to help you get all your old printed photographic material digitised.
+1. We offer a professional scanning service to help you digitise all your old printed photographic material.